briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 # Zillow
 1. In 2006 I joined the very young Zillow real estate site
-4. I ran operations, systems programming and databases.
+4. I ran operations, systems programming, designed their performance process, and their databases.
 5. Zillow was best described as: Data Porn for the Middle Aged.
 6. I was excoriated on the front page of the Seattle Times for an outage on our launch day!